mahuntington/panpsychism/projects/project_03/README.md

 ## Project Feedback + Evaluation
 ​
-* __Project Workflow__: Do you have a Github respository for your project (not inside your wdi-remote repo) and make good use of branching?
+* __Project Workflow__: Do you have a Github respository for your project (not inside your wdi-remote repo) and make good use of branching (one branch for each feature all merged to your `master` branch)?
 Did you complete the user stories, wireframes, and the README.md file as specified above?
 Did you use the daily tracker and split the work load appropriately?
 ​
 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?
+Did you use Angular as a front-end framework?
+Did you use a third-party API?
 ​
 * __Creativity__: Did you add a personal spin or creative element into your project submission?
 Did you deliver something of value to the end user (not just a login button and an index page)?
 ​